Twilight (novel series): Structure and genre

 The books are written in first-person narrative, primarily through Bella's eyes with the epilogue of the third book and a part of the fourth book being from Jacob's point of view.
 When asked about the structure of the novel, Meyer described her difficulty in pinpointing the premise of the novels to any specific category.
-The novels involve vampires, but they aren't the typical tragic or bloodthirsty kind.
+The novels involve vampires, but they are not the typical tragic or bloodthirsty kind.
 The main characters are high schoolers, but according to some, that description also unfairly stereotypes the series.

 The books are based on the vampire myth, but Twilight vampires differ in a number of particulars from the general vampire lore.
 For instance, Twilight vampires have strong piercing teeth rather than fangs; they glitter in sunlight rather than burn; and they can drink animal as well as human blood.
 Meyer comments that her vampire mythology differs from that of other authors because she wasn't informed about the canon vampires.
 She did not consider the way her vampires differed from established literature until Twilight was close to being published.
-By that time, it was too late make drastic changes and Meyer kept her vampires sans "fang and coffins and so forth" not as an act of separation from vampire canon, but as staying true to the way the characters appeared in her mind.
+By that time, it was too late to make drastic changes and Meyer kept her vampires sans "fang and coffins and so forth" not as an act of separation from vampire canon, but as staying true to the way the characters appeared in her mind.